Links on Android Authority may earn us a commission. Learn more.

 Phones aren’t nearly as durable as they once were.
 You’ll most likely pick up a fancy glass sandwich that could shatter in seconds the next time you upgrade your device.
 Above all else, that means you’ll need a case.
 The last thing you want to do is bust a thousand-dollar device after just a few days.
 Luckily, you don’t need a costly model — there are plenty of reasonably priced and stylish cases out there.
 Caseology is one such case maker.
-Here is everything you need to know!
+Here is everything you need to know about Caseology cases.

 Why choose a Caseology case?